 - Fresh Fruit: bananas, kiwi, pears, apples, mangoes, melon, grapefruit or whatever is in season.

-- Dinner for Breakfast Foods: The best breakfast for kids is the breakfast they'll eat, and they certainly don’t need to be traditional breakfasts foods.
-Offer leftovers, a quesadilla or cheese and crackers.
+- Dinner for Breakfast Foods: The best breakfast for kids is the breakfast they'll eat, and they certainly don’t need to be traditional American breakfasts foods.

 If Your Little One Doesn't Eat Much In The Morning: